U.S. equity investing at John Hancock Investment Management

 Explore our U.S. equity funds

-At John Hancock Investments, our U.S. equity funds are designed to address a range of investor needs.
+At John Hancock Investment Management, our U.S. equity funds are designed to address a range of investor needs.
 We’ve offered U.S. equity strategies to individual and institutional investors for more than 30 years, and today we oversee over $50 billion in U.S. equities across a range of strategies, managed by some of the best specialized portfolio teams from around the world.

 |TICKER||FUND NAME||MANAGED BY||MORNINGSTAR CATEGORY||USE FOR|